What are your options when choosing accompaniment for a digital exam?

 Remember that if you’re taking a Rock & Pop exam, you must use the backing tracks provided in the Rock & Pop song books.

-You can find more advice and guidance on preparing for our Digital Grades & Diplomas on our website.
+You can find more advice and guidance on preparing for our Digital Grades & Diplomas on our website, as well as a comprehensive round-up of where to find recorded accompaniment for Classical & Jazz exams.

 Comments & Replies